ENVSCI 737 : Applied Terrestrial Ecology

 |Capability 4:||Communication and Engagement|

 |Capability 6:||Social and Environmental Responsibilities|

-- Describe the main processes underpinning vegetation dynamics in New Zealand's forest and wetland ecosystems and the fundamental and applied importance of these issues (Capability 1 and 2)
+- Describe the main processes underpinning vegetation dynamics in New Zealand's forest and wetlands systems in New Zealand, and the fundamental and applied importance of these issues (Capability 1 and 2)

 - Apply some of the field methods used to collect data for the description and characterisation of vegetation communities and ecosystem functions (Capability 1 and 3)

-- Show an understanding of and ability to apply some of the quantitative methods used to analyse vegetation data (Capability 1 and 3)
+- Show an understanding of and apply some of the quantitative methods used to analyse vegetation data (Capability 1 and 3)

 - Understand and critically evaluate the importance of long-term ecological change in NZ, including human-environment interactions, for contemporary ecosystems (Capability 1, 2 and 6)

 - Develop and demonstrate scientific writing skills through written reports integrating analysis of field data (Capability 4 and 5)